-Knowing how to properly make pie crusts is essential if you want to produce a tasty dessert that’s not soggy or too crumbly.
-Perfecting this skill can take a little time, but if you know certain tips, you’ll learn a lot faster—which means you can start showing up at family gatherings with pies that will impress all of your relatives.
-Here are a few things you need to know that will make preparing pie crusts a lot easier:
+If you want to make a tasty dessert that’s not soggy or too crumbly, the first step is learning how to make a proper pie crust.
+Perfecting this skill can take a little time, but with a few helpful tips, you’ll learn a lot faster—which means you can show up at family gatherings with pies that will impress everyone.
+Get tips to make prepping pie crusts a lot easier.

-Many pies are prepared using a traditional crust, so knowing how to create a homemade version will give your desserts an extra dose of delicious.
-Preparing dough for a homemade pie crust can be difficult, though.
-If it gets too warm, the butter may melt, but if it’s too cold, then it can be hard to roll out.
+Lots of pies call for a traditional crust, so knowing how to create a homemade version will give your desserts an extra dose of deliciousness.
+Preparing dough for a homemade pie crust can be difficult though.
+If it gets too warm, the butter may melt.
+But if it’s too cold, it can be hard to roll out.
 Instead of struggling with your pastry, remember to do these three things:

-Going along with the last point, chilling your dough for at least an hour will help the butter remain firm.
-As you’re making the dough, the butter will start to warm to room temperature, which will make it soft.
-Avoid this problem by keep the dough cool throughout the process.
-This even means that if it starts to become too sticky as you’re rolling it out, you should put it back in the fridge.
+Chilling your dough for at least an hour will help the butter stay firm.
+As you’re making the dough, the butter will start to come to room temperature, which will make it soft.
+Avoid this problem by keeping the dough cool throughout the process.
+If it gets too sticky as you’re rolling it out, put it back in the fridge.

 It’s tempting to open the oven to check on your dish.
-However, every time the door opens, you’re not only releasing savory smells, but also a lot of heat.
-This will make your pie take longer to cook and can even affect the flakiness and shape of your finished pie – be strong and resist the urge to peek!
+But every time the door opens, you’re releasing more than delicious smells—you’re releasing heat!
+That means it will take your pie longer to cook and can even affect the flakiness and shape of your finished pie.
+Be strong and resist the urge to peek!

 - 1 ready-made pie crust (or a homemade version)

-Step 1: Roll out the dough you bought from the store (or made yourself) on a slightly floured surface.
-It should be a nice circular shape already so you don’t have to do too much work (yay!).
+Step 1: Roll your dough on a slightly floured surface.
+It should be a nice circular shape already, so you don’t have to do too much work (yay!).

-Step 2: Next, melt the butter and mix it with the sugar, cinnamon and vanilla – feel free to do a taste test of this sugary concoction to make sure it’s up to snuff, then proceed.
+Step 2: Next, melt the butter and mix it with the sugar, cinnamon, and vanilla.
+(Feel free to do a taste test of this sugary concoction to make sure it’s up to scratch, then proceed.)

-Step 3: Spread the cinnamon mix evenly over the dough using a basting brush or spoon.
+Step 3: Spread the cinnamon mixture evenly over the dough with a basting brush or spoon.

-Step 4: When the mixture has been distributed, roll the dough into a tight spiral like you’re making pinwheel cookies (another delicious dessert to consider making in the future).
+Step 4: After the mixture is evenly distributed, roll the dough into a tight spiral like you’re making pinwheel cookies.
+(Another delicious dessert to consider making in the future!)

-Step 5: Cut the log into 1/2-inch rounds, and then use your rolling pin to flatten them a little.
+Step 5: Cut the log into 1″ (2.5-cm)-inch rounds, and then use your rolling pin to flatten them a little.

-Step 6: Retrieve your pie plate, and start layering the cinnamon-roll pieces into the pan, allowing them to overlap a little.
+Step 6: Start layering the cinnamon roll pieces in a pie plate, letting them overlap a little.
 Gently press down on the areas where the dough overlaps to seal the rounds together.
+Repeat until the entire pie plate is covered.

-Step 7: Do this until the entire pie plate is covered, and then use a fork to crimp the edge of the crust.
+Step 7: Use a fork to crimp the edge of the crust.
 Voila!
 You should have a beautiful cinnamon-roll pie crust.
 Take a moment to admire your handiwork.